Weather Roseville CA 95747

 - My Quake

-You may have noticed that I don’t have a hurricane app.
+You may have noticed that I don't have a hurricane app.
 If I were ever to move to Florida, as many retirees do, I would definitely get one or more of those.
-I’m very grateful we don’t have to deal with hurricanes here in Roseville CA. Another PLUS for us for all – including those retiring in Roseville!
+I'm very grateful we don't have to deal with hurricanes here in Roseville CA. Another PLUS for all of us – including those retiring in Roseville!

 Winter Weather Roseville CA

 Well, as you have read, overall we do have delightful winter weather Roseville CA!
 It's so nice living where we have four seasons.
 You can enjoy the ever-changing variety, in moderation, compared to most other places in the United States.
 Couple that with all the other grand things Roseville has to offer and you can see why it's been recognized as a great place for all ages including to raise families as well as a great place to retire in!

 PS Love what you've read about the weather Roseville, CA 95747 enjoys and thinking of moving to Roseville CA?
 We'd love to help you!
 Just give us a call at 916-768-0127 or email us at KayeSwainRE@gmail.com. 🙂 And be sure to check out the latest listings below for Roseville California 95747, including some brand new homes, great aging in place options at our various 55+ golf and other retirement home communities, and more: